“Goodness, how time flies.” We’ve all said it. We’re always surprised.

 Clue 6 Reminiscing: Flex those memory muscles and enjoy your memories all over again, in retrospect.
 It’s a nice way to ensure that you can carry on enjoying them in the future.

 Clue 7 Stay positive: persevere, push through the unpleasant bits, overcome challenges and keep smiling.

-Even if the clues don’t add up to a theory and time carries on sprinting past you, at least you’ll have had a good time and you’ll have lots more memories to enjoy.
+Even if the clues don’t add up to a theory and time carries on sprinting past you, if you employ Spandextime, at least you’ll have had a good time and you’ll have lots more memories to enjoy.

 Einstein would be proud of your efforts.